kodecreer/go_vector/README.md

 Kode Creer <kodeopensource@gmail.com>

 #Contributing
 Thanks for being willing to contribute to GoVector.
 You can join the mailing list for discussion about features.
+There is the dev branch, which is where you would modify and make changes to the librairy.
+Each feature must have a test to ensure it works with that follows the documentation convention.
+You can also help out the community by adding more example projects using GoVector that act like tutorials or film them on Youtube.

 #License & Copyright
 MIT License